w103csh/GuppyVulkan/BUILD.md

 #### ImGui

 There currently is a repository dependency on the [dear imgui library](https://github.com/ocornut/imgui) in the cmake scripts.
-You need to clone the repository when running `Cmake` (described later) add the absolute path of the cloned repository to either:
+You need to clone the repository when running `CMake` (described later) add the absolute path of the cloned repository to either:
 1. A command line arugment `-DIMGUI_REPO_DIR=absolute_path_to_repo_directory`
 1. Or an environmental variable named `IMGUI_REPO_DIR`